SoundMotives/SoundMotives/README.md

 # Hi there 👋

 ## I'm Dave, a London-based fullstack software developer.
 I recently completed a 4 month Makers Bootcamp - taking the specialist track in software development.
-Beyond the fundamentals of Python and Javascript, the bootcamp focused on the Golden Square principles (test-driven-development, object-oriented design, debugging and pair programming), as well as best practices for the design and building databases and web applications.
+Beyond the fundamentals of Python and Javascript, the bootcamp focused on the Golden Square principles (test-driven-development, object-oriented design, debugging and pair programming), alongside best practices for the design and building of databases and web applications.

 ## Languages, frameworks, libraries and web technologies I've used:

 <div style="margin:auto; max-width:800px;">
   <table style="margin:auto; border-collapse: collapse; width:100%;">